blog Details

 10. Make a routine and stick to it

-11. Enhance your communication skills
+11. Enhance communication skills

-12. Keep your to-do list manageable
+12. Keep your to do list manageable

 13. Do work that you enjoy

-14. Learn how to say "no"
+14. Learn how to say no

-15. Ask questions early on
+15. Ask questions early

 The bottom line